Rejection Sensitive Dysphoria (RSD) & How to Manage It

 Trauma isn’t only a result of Very Bad Things happening…

 Constant daily rejection, criticism and reminders that we are not good enough send us the message that we are inadequate, we are ‘other’ and we are alone.
 The more we hear it, the more this message is compounded.
 After some time, we internalise this.
-And eventually, we may notice that this internalised critic resides in our mind permanently, taunting us and tormenting us at any slight perceived criticism…… The RSD Monster.
+And eventually, we may notice that this internalised critic resides in our mind permanently, taunting us and tormenting us at any slight perceived criticism…… The RSD Demon.

 Every person in my IRL neurodivergent community who I have spoken with about their RSD, shares that they experienced childhood rejection and criticism.
 And conversely, the few people who say that they do not have RSD, also relay a trauma free childhood of acceptance and love.